thornoar/smoothmanifold/README.md

 ## Optional dependencies

 As mentioned before, there is some third-party software needed for the correct work of the `export` extension.
 This includes ImageMagick's `mogrify` utility and `pdf2svg` for image format conversion, as well as FFmpeg for compiling animations.
-They do not, however, impact the functionality of the main module itself in any way.
+They do not, however, impact the functionality of the main module in any way.

 ## Contact